KESTIO

 •

-• Automatic transmission of your hot leads to your sales team 📞
+• The automatic transmission of your warm leads to your sales team 📞

-In short, marketing automation allows you to create more personalized, effective and consistent marketing experiences for your prospects and customers, while enabling more efficient management of your campaigns!
+In summary, marketing automation allows you to create more personalized, effective, and consistent marketing experiences for your prospects and customers, while enabling more efficient campaign management!

-Today, we're sharing with you the 4 steps you need to take to launch a marketing automation initiative in your organization!
+Today, we are sharing 4 steps to follow to initiate a marketing automation approach in your organization!

 *Invesp, 2023

-To ensure the success of your marketing automation campaign, make sure it fits in with your overall marketing strategy , and doesn't stand alone.
+To ensure the success of your marketing automation campaign, first make sure that it aligns well with your overall marketing strategy and that it is not an isolated action.

-Theobjective of your marketing automation operation must be clearly identified and in line with your other marketing objectives.
+The objective of your marketing automation operation must be clearly identified and consistent with your other marketing objectives.

 To define it, use the SMART method.
-Your goal should be :
+Your goal must be:

 • Specific 🎯